Crosswalk Improvements - Rectangular Rapid Flashing Beacons (RRFB)

 • Young Road at Reece Avenue

-While City funds general pay for the majority of the project costs, the City could not complete these projects without generous support and funding from several of the City’s partners.
+SAY Lands RRFB Locations.JPGWhile City funds cover the majority of the project costs, the City could not complete these projects without generous support and funding from several of the City’s partners.

 • The RRFBs fronting S.A.Y.
 Lands, both located on Chilliwack River Road, were funded by Fraser Health and Coordinated and partially funded by S.A.Y.
 Lands.

-• The RRFB at Yale and Kipp was installed with grant funding from the Fraser Health through the Vision Zero in Road Safety Grant program.
+• The RRFB at Yale Road and Kipp Avenue was installed with grant funding from Fraser Health through the Vision Zero in Road Safety Grant program.

 • All RRFBs were also supported with additional grant funding from ICBC’s Road Improvement Program fund.